N. Bonnie Nozari

 Other Interests

-Aside from cognitive science, I’m interested in literature (special interest in Japanese, Russian, and Hungarian literature, as well as classic and modern Persian poetry), political philosophy (with special interests in the ancient Greek history and origins of Western modernism, European 19th and early 20th century history and the rise of imperialism and totalitarianism, as well as the parallel history of that era in the Middle East and the contemporary history of Iran), music (I'm a Soprano-in-training), and visual and performing arts.
+Aside from cognitive science, I’m interested in literature (special interest in Japanese, Russian, and Hungarian literature, Persian poetry, and postmodern American literature), geopolitical philosophy (currently, with a special interest in the fall and rise of China between 19the and 21st century), music (I'm a Soprano-in-training), and visual and performing arts.
 Always interested in having conversations about these and new topics with people who find conversations a great way to expand one’s universe a little more.